-Got stubborn hard water marks and stains on your shower doors that simply will not budge no matter what you try?
-You’re not the only one.
+Got stubborn hard water marks and stains on your tub or shower doors that simply will not budge no matter what you try?
+You’re not alone.

 While most of the time the Magic Soap Scum Cleaner takes care of the problem, even it cannot touch a severe situation where the hard water minerals have become so embedded, the surface of the glass has become permanently etched.

-Some readers say it took multiple cleanings with the magic stuff to get their glass doors truly clean, while others report they’ve tried everything from magic stuff to 30-percent white cleaning vinegar; hydrogen peroxide, oven cleaner, muriatic acid, steel wool, Bar Keepers Friend, Bon Ami, and even razor blades to scrape away the problem, all without success.
+Some readers report that it took multiple cleanings with the magic stuff to get their glass doors truly clean, while others report they’ve tried everything from magic stuff to 30-percent white cleaning vinegar, hydrogen peroxide, oven cleaner, muriatic acid, steel wool, Bar Keepers Friend, Bon Ami, and even razor blades to scrape away the problem—all without success.

 I have to admit this has left me in a quandary and about this far from advising new doors to be the only solution.